gem/oq-engine/doc/engine-releases.md

 Since March 2021 engine releases are divided in two categories:
 Long Term Support (**LTS**) releases and non-LTS releases.

-The plan is to make few LTS release (one evey 1-2 years). *LTS releases* are ideal for people that value stability and do not want upgrade the engine often.
+The plan is to make few LTS release (one every 1-2 years). *LTS releases* are ideal for people that value stability and do not want upgrade the engine often.
 They are also ideal for beginners and for everybody not needing the latest features.